ndrag/wfg/README.md

 * You may run `sail down -v` to delete your local postgres development db.
 It will be recreated fresh the next time you run `sail up`, using up to date DB credentials from your `.env` file.

 **Note: Do not push directly to the main branch!
-Create a release branch from main, add your feature branches, and merge it to main - at which point it'll be automatically pushed to the live server.**
+Create a release branch from main, add your feature branches, and merge it to main - at which point it'll be automatically pushed to the live server.
+Branch protection requires a paid plan...**

 ## Production Deployment